Zsolt Kalmár: RB Leipzig

 Kalmár signed a five-year contract with 2.
 Bundesliga side RB Leipzig on 28 July 2014.
 He made his debut on 22 August, coming on as a substitute for Joshua Kimmich during a 1–0 home win against Erzgebirge Aue.
 He made his first start on 30 November against SV Sandhausen before being replaced by Stefan Hierländer in the 80th minute.
 On 12 December, Leipzig took a 2–1 home win over SpVgg Greuther Fürth at home.
 Fellow Hungarian Zsolt Korcsmár played for the guests, as Kalmár appeared for 25 minutes during the match and received a yellow card.
 During the winter training camp in Qatar, Kalmár scored the winning goal in a 2–1 pre-season friendly against Qatar SC.
-On 15 February 2015, Leizpig lost 1–0 to FSV Frankfurt with Kalmár playing the entire match.
+On 15 February 2015, Leipzig lost 1–0 to FSV Frankfurt with Kalmár playing the entire match.
 During the season, Kalmár made 17 league appearances.

 On 23 August, he made his first appearance of the season in the 4th matchday of the season as a substitute, as Leipzig lost 1–0 to FC St. Pauli.
 In the next match, he came on as a substitute in the 69th minute against Union Berlin.
 Two minutes later, his free kick was saved by opposing goalkeeper Daniel Haas, but managed to be decisive as Michael Parensen scored an own goal off Kalmár's pass.
 On 10 January 2016, during the winter break, he entered the pitch in the second half of the pre-season friendly against German sixth tier club FC Eilenburg and scored a hat-trick as Leipzig won the match 13–0.
 He finished the season with four league appearances, and due to a lack of playing opportunities, Leipzig wanted to send him on loan.
 Fortuna Düsseldorf, FSV Frankfurt, Ferencváros and Sturm Graz were suitors in signing him on a loan deal.